Lung Cancer - Medications

 a vein (intravenous, or IV).

-condition.
-Some of the more common chemotherapy medicines include the
+Some of the more common chemotherapy medicines used for lung cancer include the